 - What was I feeling right before the binge started?
 And what happened in my life right before that?

 If you find yourself restricting certain foods or the amount you eat, as with bingeing, consider the details.
-They’ll help you find the ways to heal.
-Unlike bingeing, there’s no tangible proof of this restricting behavior, so it can be easier to avoid acknowledging its existence in the moment.
+They’ll help you find ways to heal.
+Unlike bingeing, there’s no tangible proof of this restricting behavior, so it can be easier to avoid acknowledging its existence at the moment.

 Restricting is a craving, just like any other: it has meaning and is a window to your needs.

 Instead of denying or finding distractions in the moments of restricting, experiment with pausing and noticing.
 Ask yourself these questions:

 - Which foods do I want to avoid?
 How do I label those foods?
 Could all-or-nothing thinking be triggering my brain to start the craving to restrict?